niksu/dosarray/USAGE.md

 ```

 Next, we need to configure DoSArray to simulate experiments using the available resources (physical hosts).
 That involves setting the following variables in `dosarray_config.sh`
 * `DOSARRAY_PHYSICAL_HOSTS_PRIV`: Populate this list with the IP addresses of all the physical hosts.
-Please ensure the target physical host is the first element of the list (this will be elaborated on when discussing `DOSARRAY_CONTAINER_HOST_IDXS`)
+Please ensure the target physical host is the first element of the list

 * `DOSARRAY_VIRT_NET_SUFFIX`: Populate this list with the last octet of every IP address in `DOSARRAY_PHYSICAL_HOSTS_PRIV`, in the same order as they appear in there.